Elizabeth Gardner (physicist): Career

 Following her D.Phil., Gardner moved to the Saclay Nuclear Research Centre, where she spent two years, supported by a Royal Society Fellowship.
 She worked on a variety of topics in field theory and the theory of disordered systems, and began to work on spin glasses.

 In 1984, Gardner returned to the University of Edinburgh.
 She was supported initially by the Science and Engineering Research Council (SERC) to work on particle physics, and later by the university itself to work on disordered systems and neural networks.

 In 1985, Gardner published a paper titled "Spin glasses with p-spin interactions," in which she described a phase transition for the first time that is now known as the Gardner transition.
 At the Gardner transition, a glass becomes marginally stable.
 The Gardner transition has attracted significant recent attention, as new evidence for it has been discovered through simulations and calculations about jamming of hard spheres.

 During the last part of her life, she had the opportunity to spend several months in Israel for a program about advances in Neural Networks, which was organized by Daniel Amit, Hanoch Gutfreund and Haim Sompolinsky.
 During that time, she started a fruitful collaboration with Annette Zippelius leading to a work on a diluted and asymmetric neural network model.

 In 1988, Gardner published two consecutive papers, one with Bernard Derrida, on neural networks.
-It has received significant attention in recent years, and was recently celebrated as one of the 50 of the most influential papers published in the Journal of Physics A.
+It has received significant attention in recent years, and was recently celebrated as one of the 50 most influential papers published in the Journal of Physics A.

 Gardner was diagnosed with cancer in 1986, and died in June 1988.